colshrapnel/phpdelusions.net/sql_injection.md

 *Disclaimer: My English is far from perfect and this text has been written when it was even worse.
 If you can't stand poor grammar and can afford to do a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md).
 All pull requests will be accepted with gratitude.*

-In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and dispel numerous delusions, superstitions and bad practices related to the topic of SQL Injection prevention.
+In this article I will explain: the nature of SQL injection, how to make your queries 100% safe, numerous delusions/superstitions, and bad practices related to SQL Injection prevention.

 ###Don't panic.#dontpanic

-Honestly, there is not a single reason to panic or to be even worried.
-All you need is to get rid of some old superstitions and learn a few simple rules to make all your queries safe and sound.
+Honestly, there is no reason to panic or be worried.
+All you need to do is get rid of some old superstitions and learn a few simple rules to make your queries safe and sound.
 Strictly speaking, you don't even need to protect from SQL injections at all!
-That is, no dedicated measures intended exclusively to protect from SQL injection, have to be taken.
+That is, there are no dedicated measures intended exclusively to protect from SQL injection, that have to be taken.
 All you need is to **format your query** properly.
 It’s as simple as that.
 Don't believe me?
 Please read on.

-###What is an SQL injection?#whatis
+###What is a SQL injection?#whatis

-SQL Injection is an exploit of an improperly formatted SQL query.
+SQL Injection is the exploit of an improperly formatted SQL query.

 The root of SQL injection is the mixing of code and data.
-In fact, an SQL query is *a program.* A fully legitimate program - just like our familiar PHP scripts.
-And so it happens that we are *creating this program dynamically,* adding data to this program on the fly.
+In fact, a SQL query is *a program.* A fully legitimate program - just like our familiar PHP scripts.
+And so it happens that we *create this program dynamically,* adding data on the fly.
 Naturally, this data may interfere with the program code and even alter it - and such an alteration would be the very SQL injection itself.

 But such a thing can only happen if we don't format query parts properly.
 Let's take a look at a [canonical example](http://xkcd.com/327/),